domialex/Sidekick/README.md

 2. Extract the zip file
 3. Run Sidekick.exe
 4. Optionnally, you may get a security warning when running this software.
 You may have to add a security exception to run this software.
 Our code is open source and there is no malware included with this program.
-5. You will get a Setup window to select your language preference and your league.
-6. You cannot run Path of Exile in Fullscreen mode to use this tool.
-We recommend using "Windows Fullscreen".
+5. You cannot run Path of Exile in Fullscreen mode to use this tool.
+We recommend using "Windowed Fullscreen".
-7. Enjoy!
+6. Enjoy!
 Report issues or suggestions in our Discord or create an issue here.

 ## Features
 ### Trade